bvobart/ceiLED/README.md

 - Docker Compose
 - Access to a MongoDB database

-Then create a `.env` file in this folder, and fill in any necessary environment variables.
+Then create a `.env` file, place it next to the `docker-compose.yml` file in this repository and fill in any necessary environment variables.
 Here's an example:
 ```
 INSECURE="true"
 DB_HOST=192.168.0.123